terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 - Kudu offers a simple API for row-level _inserts_, _updates_, and _deletes_, while providing table scans at throughputs similar to Parquet, a commonly-used columnar format for static data.
 - Each such column has a name, type (e.g INT32 or STRING) and optional nullability.The primary key enforces a uniqueness constraint (at most one row may have a given primary key tuple) and acts as the sole index by which rows may be efficiently updated or deleted.
 - Kudu does not currently offer secondary indexes or uniqueness constraints other than the primary key.
-- Kudu does not offer any multi-row transactional APIs: each mutation conceptu- ally executes as its own transaction, despite being automatically batched with other mutations for better performance.
+- Kudu does not offer any multi-row transactional APIs: each mutation conceptually executes as its own transaction, despite being automatically batched with other mutations for better performance.
 - Kudu offers only a Scan operation to retrieve data from a table.Currently, we offer only two types of predicates: comparisons between a column and a constant value, and composite primary key ranges.
-- Kudu provides APIs for callers to determine the map- ping of data ranges to particular servers to aid distributed execution frameworks such as Spark, MapReduce, or Impala in scheduling.
+- Kudu provides APIs for callers to determine the mapping of data ranges to particular servers to aid distributed execution frameworks such as Spark, MapReduce, or Impala in scheduling.
 - Kudu provides clients the choice between two consistency modes.
 The default consistency mode is snapshot consistency.
 - Although Kudu uses _timestamps_ internally to implement concurrency control, Kudu does not allow the user to manually set the timestamp of a write operation.